turingschool-examples/ruby-exercises/initialize/README.md

 So, create a `beaver.rb` file in the `lib` directory, and try it again!

+## Learning about Initialization

+You'll be well served to read [Classes and Objects - Part I (LaunchSchool)](https://launchschool.com/books/oo_ruby/read/classes_and_objects_part1).

+These exercises pair very well with the above written explanations.

 -------------------------------

 The difficulty of these exercises steps up when you get to `kangaroo_test.rb`, so once you've completed a few of them, consider jumping tracks to look at the `mythical-creatures` exercises.